Asymptotic invariants of lattices in locally compact groups: Lg -Betti numbers

-Before introducing the $\ell^2$-Betti numbers of well-covered $G$-spaces let us briefly recall the notion of $\ell^2$-Betti number of \pmp equivalence relations with countable classes defined in \cite{gab2002}.
+Let us briefly recall the notion of $\ell^2$-Betti number of \pmp equivalence relations with countable classes defined in \cite{gab2002}.
 Let $\rel$ be a \pmp equivalence relation over the probability space $(X,\mu)$.
 A $\rel$-\textit{simplicial complex} is a field of simplicial complexes $\Sigma$ over $X$ on which $\rel$ acts smoothly and commuting with the boundary operators, see \cite[D\'efinition 2.6]{gab2002} or Section 5 of \cite{CGS} in the setting of general probability spaces.
 For $x\in X$ we will denote by $\Sigma_x$ the simplicial complex ``over'' the point $x\in X$.
-We say that such a complex is \textit{uniformly bounded} if there exists a $D$ such that for almost every $x\in X$ the $1$-skeleton of $\Sigma$ is a graph of degree bounded by $D$.
+We say that such a complex is \textit{uniformly bounded} if there exists a $D$ such that for almost every $x\in X$, the $1$-skeleton of $\Sigma$ is a graph of degree bounded by $D$.
 Note that this implies that the field of simplicial complexes is uniformly bounded in every dimension.

-One can define the (simplicial) chain complex associated to $\Sigma$ and complete it to a Hilbert space by using the measure on $X$.
+One can define the (simplicial) chain complex associated with $\Sigma$ and complete it to a Hilbert space by using the measure $\mu$ on $X$.
 If the simplicial complex is uniformly bounded, then the boundary operators are bounded and one can define the (reduced) homology as usual.
-Since the boundary operators commute with the action of $\rel$ the equivalence relation still acts on the homology and we will denote by $\beta_i(\Sigma)$ the $\rel$-dimension of the $i$-th homology group.
-Whenever $\Sigma$ is a $\rel$-simplicial complex such that $\Sigma_x$ is contractible for almost every $x\in X$ we will set $\beta_i(\rel):=\beta_i(\Sigma)$.
+Since the boundary operators commute with the action of $\rel$, the equivalence relation still acts on the homology and we will denote by $\beta_i(\Sigma)$ the $\rel$-dimension of the $i$-th homology group.
+Gaboriau proved that the value $\beta_i(\Sigma)$ only depends on the \textit{homotopy-class} of $\Sigma$, \cite[Corollaire 4.9]{gab2002}.
+In particular, whenever $\Sigma$ is a $\rel$-simplicial complex such that $\Sigma_x$ is contractible for almost every $x\in X$, we will set $\beta_i(\rel)\coloneqq \beta_i(\Sigma)$.
+This value does not depend on the chosen contractible $\rel$-simplicial complex $\Sigma$.
+Moreover if $\rel$ is the orbit equivalence relation induced by an action of a countable group $\Gamma$ on a probability space $(X,\mu)$ and $\Gamma$ acts freely on the contractible simplicial complex $S$, then one can form the $\rel$-simplicial complex $\Sigma\coloneqq S\times X$ and one obtains $\beta_i(\Gamma)=\beta_i(\rel)$ \cite[Th\'eor\`eme 3.11]{gab2002}.